mzmine/mzmine_documentation/docs/getting_started.md

     2. We recommend setting the directory to an SSD with enough space for fast processing and visualizations.
     3. On Windows, old temporary files are deleted when a new session is started.
-2. MZmine 2 projects cannot be imported due to changes in the data structure.
+2. mzmine 2 projects cannot be imported due to changes in the data structure.
-3. MZmine 2 batch files cannot be imported due to parameter optimizations.
+3. mzmine 2 batch files cannot be imported due to parameter optimizations.

 You can get familiar with the new GUI here: [Main window overview](main-window-overview.md)